 28th September 2014: Old post updated

 I live in West Swindon and regularly walk to the West Swindon Centre, my route to which traverses an area of open ground that forms a sort of ‘no-man’s land’ between the villages of Grange Park, Westlea and Freshbrook.
-On this area there sits a tree – I’m almost sure it used to be circled by a bench.
-But if memory serves me correctly on that then it’s long gone now.
+On this area there sits a tree.
+The tree once was circled by a bench – now long gone.

 However, what does still circle the tree are clay tiles.
 Clearly I’ve noticed both the tree and the tiles before but haven’t, until now, really given any thought about the message they bear: